 - Text enter the text to find here.
 Zoner starts searching immediately once you begin typing.
-Use Search in to make Zoner look only in certain parts of pictures' information (e.g. just their keywords), instead of all their text information. - Rating use this for rating-based searches, in any of three modes: Equal To, Less Than, and Greater Than. - Labels use this to search based on one or more of the colored Labels that can be given to photos. - GPS use this to find pictures by GPS coordinates.
-Use the buttons here to get coordinates from the selected image, an image in a file, or a map.
+Use Search in to make Zoner look only in certain portions of pictures' information (e.g. just their keywords or location), instead of all their text information. - Rating use this search for pictures by rating.
+Use the options here to search for ratings less than, equal to, or higher than the one you set. - Labels use this to search based on one or more of the various colored Labels that can be given to photos. - GPS use this to find pictures by GPS coordinates.
+Use the buttons here to get coordinates from the selected picture, a different picture file, or a map.
 After setting the coordinates, set how far away from them Zoner should look, using Radius. - Include subfolders use this option (available in the Browser only) to find pictures in both the current folder and its subfolders.

-Use the button at the end of each row of controls to return that row to factory settings.
+Click the button at the end of each row of Quick Search controls to return that row to factory settings.
 Combine multiple conditions to see only files that meet all of those conditions.